Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - Consulting a process via its PID
 - View metrics for memory, CPU usage... etc

+### Where I am at 14/10/25
+Web app is styled with CSS, vanilla CSS and I'm using JS to grab a click event on a process and display it in a new Flask route.
+The web-app looks slow to load but is working as intended.
+Next step is to analyze the process to display a _score of trust_, it will be the beginning of data visualisation.

 ## Possible improvements

 - Adding IA to identify strange processes
 - Testing from another machine/VM
+- Make it quicker

 ## What i want to learn